The conflict continues in Syria: what can be done?

 Today, there are just over 17.3 million people left in Syria: around three to four million people have fled the country and around 570,000 have been killed over the past decade.
 Outside of Idlib, active fighting has largely ended but the situation remains dire.
 More than eight out of ten people - 83 per cent - live beneath the poverty line, unable to meet their basic needs.

-Now that fighting has ended in many areas of the country, there is an urgent need to help people begin to recover and rebuild their lives.
 The Red Cross and Red Crescent Movement reaches more communities in Syria than any other organisation.
 Over six million people have directly benefited from our help.

 Together, since the conflict began, we have provided 580,000 food items and distributed over 1.6 million other items, such as blankets and mattresses.